Flawion/KOMvvmSample/README.md

         2. ViewControllerProtocol - Logic and list of controller actions that can be used from views in scene.
         3. View - Views that can use logic and some actions from the controller by protocol.
     4. Resources - Theme and localizations files.
 Files can be assigned to the app target to create specific skin per app (white label).
-    5. App  - All stuff connected with the application settings or navigation over the scenes.
+    5. App  - Components that initialize the application.
+        1. AppCoordinator - Inherited from baseAppCoordinator.
+It registers its own viewController types, and create default view hierarchy.
+        2. AppDelegate - Initializes AppCoordinator.

 ## FAQ